 Hay died in 1905 and, after Clara died in 1914, ownership of the home was passed to their daughter Alice Wadsworth and her husband, Senator James Wadsworth.
 After Adams died in 1918, the Wadsworths purchased the property and leased it to the Brazilian Embassy.

-Guests were drawn to the hotel by its unparalleled proximity to the White House, Lafayette Square, and St. John's Church.
+The property quickly became one of the most popular Washington DC hotels near the White House, and guests loved the easy access to Lafayette Square and St. John's Church.
 The hotel played host to prominent out-of-towners and Washington's elite, including Ethel Barrymore, Amelia Earhart, Sinclair Lewis, and Charles Lindbergh.
 They enjoyed the setting and views, as well as the large suites, kitchens, steam heat, elevators, circulating ice water and, in 1930, Washington, DC's first air-conditioned dining room.

 In October 2001, the hotel closed its doors for a major $20 million renovation under the eye of acclaimed Washington, DC, designer Thomas Pheasant.
 In March 2002, The Hay-Adams re-emerged fully restored as one of the region’s most refined luxury hotels.

 Additional renovations occurred in June 2010, including elevator improvements and rooftop enhancements, culminating in the development of the stunning Top of The Hay, a roof terrace with panoramic views, in January 2011.